slack-ruby/slack-ruby-bot-server-stripe/README.md

 #### Implement Callbacks

 Use callbacks together with default `_text` methods to communicate subscription life cycle to your users.
+These are typically added by creating `lib/models/team.rb`.

 ```ruby
 class Team